MiczFlor/RPi-Jukebox-RFID/docs/INSTALL-jessie.md

 sudo chmod -R 775 /home/pi/RPi-Jukebox-RFID/htdocs
 ~~~~

-Next on the list is the media player which will play the audio files and playlists: VLC.
-In the coming section you will also learn more about why we gave the webserver more power over the system by adding it to the list of `sudo` users.

 ## Install MPD, the music player daemon

 [Music Player Daemon](https://www.musicpd.org/) (MPD) is a flexible, powerful, server-side application for playing music.
 Through plugins and libraries it can play a variety of sound files while being controlled by its network protocol.
 While MPD is running in the background, MPC acts like a player 'on top'.
 Install both: